BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 The mitigation section should also follow the previously elaborated criteria schema.
 Here, the tester can attach mitigation strategies to the document.
 One way to add structure to this chapter is to derive mitigation procedures according to well-known security goals, i.e., system hardening, authentication, encryption, authorization, intrusion detection systems, auditing/logging as well as--–even if not recommended by the “Security of Design” principles–--obfuscation techniques.

 ##### ASSESSMENT
-* Are identified attack pattern structured and tested in an ordered way?
+* Are identified attack pattern structured and tested orderly?
-  - Attack patterns are documented by every project and assessable in the entire company. (no, for some projects, for half the projects, yes)
+  - Attack patterns are documented by every project and assessable in the entire company.
   - There is a guideline for testing attack patterns out of a configuration management system.
-(No, for less than a year, for a year, for several years)
 * Do projects use version control management for penetration testing?
-  - The company provides version control software. (no, for some projects, for half the projects, yes)
+  - The company provides version control software.
-  - All projects use version control for everything. (no, for some projects, for half the projects, yes)
+  - All projects use version control for everything.
-  - Every new version of a test has well documented changes. (no, for some test, for half the test, yes)
+  - Every new version of a test has well documented changes.
 * Do projects integrate practical exploitation and mitigation comments for every attack pattern?
-  - Employees involved in penetration tests get trainings for writing attack patterns. (none, a small percentage, half of them, all)
+  - Employees involved in penetration tests get trainings for writing attack patterns.
 * Are all relevant and found attacks tested on the software?
   - There is a pool of attacks for every developed software.
   - Testers have an overview of all attacks and are able to test them on the software.
   - Attack paths of attacks in the pool are expanded to find new threads.